thewrightbrandon/kotlin_api_tool/README.md

 - Fully understanding how the API interface and data classes work together
 - How to work with null values and how  to protect runtime from those values, especially in the context of API responses

+### Stretch Goals

+- Add AI component that will return book or author suggestions based on search